theshubzworld/ComfyUI-TogetherVision/README.md

-# ComfyUI-TogetherVision
+# ComfyUI-TogetherVision (v2.2.0)

-A simple ComfyUI custom node for image description and image generation using Together AI’s Vision models.
+A ComfyUI custom node for image description and image generation using Together AI's Vision models with advanced features including seed control.

 ## Features